-Self-help isn’t for everyone.
-If you’ve tried self-help strategies and are still having trouble changing your drinking habits, or if you’re worried you have a serious alcohol problem and you need additional support, other options are available:
+If you’ve tried self-help and are still having trouble changing your drinking habits, or if you’re worried you have a serious alcohol problem and you need additional support, other options include:

 - A GP is a good place to start when trying to overcome alcohol problems.
 Your GP can also manage your general health issues and make referrals for specialists if necessary.

 - National Drugs Campaign provides information on state-based alcohol and drug services.

 - Alcohol and Drug Foundation provides information, resources and programs to prevent alcohol and other drug harm in Australian communities.

 Counselling is an effective treatment in helping you change your drinking habits.
 Call Open Arms on 1800 011 046.
 Support is available 24/7 for veterans and their family.

 If your alcohol or drug use is becoming a problem for you or those around you, there are strategies and tools you can use to get it under control.